SaarthakM13/Enterprise-Application-Developement/README.md

 - `experiment2_registration_form.html` – Student Registration Form (Bootstrap Form + Alert)
 - `experiment3_college_website.html` – CBIT College Website (Navbar + Carousel + Modal)

+### Week 7 – React

+- `experiment1_counter` – Counter with Increment, Decrement, and Reset
+- `experiment2_timer` – Timer with Start, Stop, lap and Reset
+- `experiment3_Password_Checker` – Password Checker with Strength Meter
+- `experiment4_student_table` – Student Table with Search and Pagination
+- `experiment5_multi_page_app` – Multi-Page Application with Routing

+### Week 8 – MongoDB CRUD Operations

+- `mongoDB.md` – Guide for performing CRUD operations, advanced queries, and replica set setup using MongoDB Shell and Compass.

+### Week 9 – Node.js & Express.js (Part 1)

+- `experiment1_http_server.js` – Custom CBIT web server built with the native `http` module serving HTML pages.
+- `experiment2_file_system.js` – Interactive terminal app for reading, writing, and appending student data using the `fs` module.

 ---

 ## How to View

-Open each HTML file in a browser (double-click or use Live Server) to see the output.
+- Open each HTML file in a browser (double-click or use Live Server) to see the output.

+- For React experiments, run `npm start` in the respective experiment folder.

+- For Node.js experiments, run `node <filename>` in your terminal.